MicrosoftLearning/mslearn-fabric.fr-fr/Instructions/Labs/12-query-data-in-kql-database.md

     ```sql
     SELECT CASE
-             WHEN pickup_boroname IS NULL OR pickup_boroname = '' THEN 'unidentified'
+             WHEN Neighbourhood IS NULL OR Neighbourhood = '' THEN 'Unidentified'
-             ELSE pickup_boroname
+             ELSE Neighbourhood
-           END AS Borough,
+           END AS Neighbourhood,
-           SUM(trip_distance) AS [Total Trip Distance]
+           SUM(No_Bikes) AS [Total Number of Bikes]
-    FROM Automotive
+    FROM Bikestream
     GROUP BY CASE
-               WHEN pickup_boroname IS NULL OR pickup_boroname = '' THEN 'unidentified'
+               WHEN Neighbourhood IS NULL OR Neighbourhood = '' THEN 'Unidentified'
-               ELSE pickup_boroname
+               ELSE Neighbourhood
-             END
+             END;
-    ORDER BY Borough ASC;
+    ORDER BY Neighbourhood ASC;
     ```

 ### Filtrer les données à l’aide de Transact-SQL

-1. Exécutez la requête suivante pour filtrer les données groupées afin que seules les lignes avec le quartier « Manhattan » soient incluses dans les résultats :
+1. Exécutez la requête suivante pour filtrer les données groupées afin que seules les lignes avec le quartier « Chelsea » soient incluses dans les résultats :

     ```sql
     SELECT CASE
-             WHEN pickup_boroname IS NULL OR pickup_boroname = '' THEN 'unidentified'
+             WHEN Neighbourhood IS NULL OR Neighbourhood = '' THEN 'Unidentified'
-             ELSE pickup_boroname
+             ELSE Neighbourhood
-           END AS Borough,
+           END AS Neighbourhood,
-           SUM(trip_distance) AS [Total Trip Distance]
+           SUM(No_Bikes) AS [Total Number of Bikes]
-    FROM Automotive
+    FROM Bikestream
     GROUP BY CASE
-               WHEN pickup_boroname IS NULL OR pickup_boroname = '' THEN 'unidentified'
+               WHEN Neighbourhood IS NULL OR Neighbourhood = '' THEN 'Unidentified'
-               ELSE pickup_boroname
+               ELSE Neighbourhood
-             END
+             END;
-    HAVING Borough = 'Manhattan'
+    HAVING Neighbourhood = 'Chelsea'
-    ORDER BY Borough ASC;
+    ORDER BY Neibourhood ASC;
     ```

 ## Nettoyer les ressources